puzzud/gjweb/README.md

 ---
 **Commands**

-Use the following commands to create builds:
+Use the following commands to create debug builds:

 ```
 npm run build_web